 Mounting the TV is super easy.
 All we had to to was install the mounting brackets that came with the lift onto out flatscreen.
 We then removed it from the stand and hooked it onto the brackets that we installed on the tv lift.
 There are also mounting clips included that will lock the TV into place.
 You will likely want to have someone help you when mounting or un-mounting it from the lift mechanism.

 This is what the TV lift looks like raised out of the cabinet:

 And here it is back inside the cabinet with our TV attached:

 By the way, you don't have to use this lift mechanism for your TV.
 You can get the add-on component shelf and use the lift to raise just about anything like kitchen appliances, computers, etc.

 We originally planned to use reclaimed wood for the cabinet doors but I had trouble finding some that was thin enough and in our budget.
 I actually purchased some wood online and paid extra for expedited shipping but didn't get it in time so I had to come up with an alternate plan, which I actually think worked out for the best.

 The middle drawer opens up to an extended table/desk.
-Despite cutting the cabinets a bit crooked (oops), they were super easy to make AND affordable so I’ll be sharing more on that in a later post.
+Despite cutting the cabinets a bit crooked (oops), they were super easy to make.

 After searching for the perfect drawer pulls I actually “borrowed” some from our nightstands and painted them black.